Best Douro Valley Wine Tour: My Day with Douro Exclusive

 9:30 AM: BREAKFAST AT CASA DO ARCO

 My husband and I were able to sleep in and have a lovely breakfast at Casa do Arco before our wine tour.
-Breakfast included croissants, homemade bread, cheese, charcuterie, fresh fruit, and yogurt and granola.
+Breakfast included croissants, homemade bread, cheese, charcuterie, fresh fruit, yogurt, and granola.

 Eating breakfast before a wine tour is essential!